BramVM/ProjectHeliosMultiplayer/README.md

 Description
 ==============
-A javascript-only - sandbox - space - survival - exploring - crafting - trading - managing - multyplayer - browser game.
+A javascript - multyplayer - sandbox - space - survival - exploring - crafting - trading - managing - browser gameproject.
 The idea is to create a modular browser game  that is desinged to be very open for new features.

 Get started
 ==============